 Williams Mullen Center

-Receiving recognition for our engineering excellence on the Williams Mullen Center project was quite an honor.
-Speigjt Marshall Francis was awarded a 2011 Engineering Excellence Honor Award from the Virginia Chapter of the American Council of Consulting Engineers (ACEC).
-Also in 2011 Greater Richmond Association for Commercial Real Estate honored the project with “Project of the Year” and “Best Office Project.”
+Receiving recognition for our engineering excellence on Williams Mullen Center located on the corner of 10th and Canal Streets in downtown Richmond, Virginia was quite an honor--Speight Marshall Francis was awarded a 2011 Engineering Excellence Honor Award from the Virginia Chapter of the American Council of Consulting Engineers (ACEC).
+Greater Richmond Association for Commercial Real Estate also honored our design and construction team with “Project of the Year” and “Best Office Project.”